 Read said he hasn’t yet considered splitting brand-name and established products into different companies.
 “It’s far too premature to talk about the businesses being separate.”

 Tony Butler, an analyst with Barclays Capital in New York, said he doesn’t forecast an increase in revenue for Pfizer from now until 2020.

 “What you’re left with after the divestiture is a pharmaceutical business that will be smaller, but has a number of challenges from a growth perspective,” Butler said today in an interview with Bloomberg TV.
 “New products drive revenue change, and while Pfizer does have some, they’re not enough.”

 Earlier today, the New York-based company reported first- quarter profit fell 19 percent after revenue from Lipitor declined because of generic competition.
 The company trimmed its 2012 forecast after the sale of the nutritional unit.

 Net income dropped to $1.79 billion, or 24 cents a share, from $2.2 billion, or 28 cents, a year earlier.
-Earnings excluding one-time items beat by 2 cents the 56-cent average of 19 analysts estimates (PFE) compiled by Bloomberg.
+Earnings excluding one-time items beat by 2 cents the 56-cent average of 19 analysts estimates (PFE:US) compiled by Bloomberg.

 Pfizer declined less than 1 percent to $22.78 at the close in New York.
 The shares have gained 8.6 percent in the past 12 months.